 | Above Rs 24,00,000 | 30% |

 After computing the base tax, the employer adds Health and Education Cess at 4% on the tax amount.
-If applicable, surcharge is added for income above Rs 50 lakh.
+Surcharge gets added on top for income above Rs 50 lakh, where applicable.

 Example: Taxable salary = Rs 12,00,000 (old regime with Rs 1,50,000 in 80C deductions reducing from Rs 13,50,000).
 Tax under old regime = Rs 1,17,500 + 4% cess = Rs 1,22,200 annual tax liability.

-Use the Income Tax Calculator to compute this yourself and cross-check your employer's calculation.
+The Income Tax Calculator lets you run this yourself and cross-check your employer's calculation.

 Step 4: Monthly TDS = Annual Tax ÷ 12

-Once the annual tax liability is determined, your employer divides it equally across the 12 months of the financial year.
+Once the annual tax liability is settled, your employer divides it equally across the 12 months of the financial year.

 Formula: